hmrc/sbt-bobby/README.md

 | [*-SNAPSHOT]   | Any version with qualifier 'SNAPSHOT' |

 #How do I change the rules used by Jenkins?

+On Jenkins, Bobby sources it's config remotely.
+There are seperate rule lists for ci-open and ci-dev/build.
+Open rules can be found at https://github.com/hmrc/bobby-open-config.
+Details for internal tools can be found in confluence.

 Anyone working on the Tax Platform can add/change bobby rules.
 We accept pull requests to both bobby config repositories, and once merged the new rules will take effect immediately.